Kaustav-Sen/Mol2Vec/README.md

 The raw NASA AMES data is at :

-Experimental - pahdb-complete-experimental-v3.00_SDfqt0.ascii
+-Experimental - pahdb-complete-experimental-v3.00_SDfqt0.ascii
-Theoretical - pahdb-complete-theoretical-v3.20_TsTF3p.ascii
+-Theoretical - pahdb-complete-theoretical-v3.20_TsTF3p.ascii

 After processing, SMILES format of molecules can be found at :

-Experimental -
+-Experimental -

-ExperimentalSMI.smi
+--ExperimentalSMI.smi

-Theoretical -
+-Theoretical -

-TheoreticalSMI.smi (All molecules)
+--TheoreticalSMI.smi (All molecules)
-TheoreticalSMI_Pruned.smi (Only molecules that could be processed)
+--TheoreticalSMI_Pruned.smi (Only molecules that could be processed)

 All pkl files have preprocessed data